sbirmi/bari-web-ui/src/README.md

 # TODO

-1. Make the game UI faster
+- Make the game UI faster
-4. move_pane --> size & alignment
-5. placement of top-most card in the face-down pile
-7. player_info bottom align not working
-8. pause round on completion
+- pause round on completion